rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-site Request Forgery (CSRF)/Bypassing CSRF Token Validation/Token is Duplicated in a Cookie.md

 csrf=R8ov2YBfTYmzFyjit8o2hKBuoIjXXVpa&email=wiener@normal-user.com
 ```
 In this situation, the attacker can simply look for and abuse any cookie setting functionality wherein they will put the same token in both the cookie and request parameter.
-They can also simply invent a token following the required format, if the application checks for it.
+They can also simply invent a token of their own (following the required format, if the application checks for it).